FancyGrid/awesome-grid/README.md

 * [react-smart-data-table](https://github.com/joaocarmo/react-smart-data-table) - Light React data table.
 * [Smart Grid](https://mukuljainx.github.io/smart-grid/) - Light React grid with several features.
 * [BaseTable](https://autodesk.github.io/react-base-table/) - React grid library from Autodesk.

+### jQuery
+* [appendGrid](http://appendgrid.apphb.com/) - The dynamic table input jQuery plugin.
+It has basic features.
+The design looks old.
+* [DataTables](http://datatables.net/) - Easy to use library.
+It is the number one grid solution on jQuery.
+* [Dynatable](http://dynatable.com/) - It has basic features.
+Last update in 2014!
+* [Frappe DataTable](https://frappe.io/datatable) - A simple, modern and interactive datatable library on es6.
+Current version is full of small bugs.
+* [jExcel](https://github.com/paulhodel/jexcel) - jExcel is is a very light jquery plugin to embed a spreadsheet, compatible with Excel, in your browser.
+You can load data straight to a jExcel table from a JS array, json or even a CSV file.
+* [jsGrid](http://js-grid.com/) - Light grid library with basic grid features.
+The author is a former core architect of [DevExpress](http://js.devexpress.com/).
+* [jqGrid](http://trirand.com/) - Variety of grid features.
+* [jTable](https://github.com/hikalkan/jtable) - All main features and a focus on CRUD operations.
+* [MiniUI](http://miniui.com) - A collection of widgets.
+There are some basic grid features.
+There are PHP, Java and .NET versions.
+All documentation is in Chinese.
+* [ParamQuery](http://paramquery.com/) - Featured grid library, but many small bugs and old design.
+Good features realization.
+* [SlickGrid](https://github.com/mleibman/SlickGrid) - Many features.
+There is even an infinite feature (1 000 000 rows).
+Themes looks out of date.
+Product is well known.
+Last update in 2014!
+* [Tablesorter](https://github.com/christianbach/tablesorter) - Small table plugin that enables sorting and several features.
+Mainly used to enable fast sorting on html table.

+### AngularJS
+* [ngx-datatable](https://swimlane.gitbooks.io/ngx-datatable/) - A feature-rich lightweight data-table crafted for Angular2.
+* [ui-grid](http://ui-grid.info/) - Professional complete grid solution.

 ### EmberJS
 * [ember-table](https://github.com/addepar/ember-table) - Professional grid library from [Addepar](https://www.addepar.com/).